-FDA probing safety of metal-on-metal hip implantsJune 27th, 2012 By Steven Reinberg, HealthDay Reporter in Other /
+FDA probing safety of metal-on-metal hip implantsJune 27, 2012 By Steven Reinberg, HealthDay Reporter in Medicine & Health / Other

 (HealthDay) -- While thousands of Americans have benefited from hip replacements over the years, problems with metal-on-metal implants can lead to troubles requiring surgery to replace defective devices, experts say.